rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-benefits.rst

 * **Automate network changes**

-    Via the Cloud Networks API or Cloud Orchestration, you can develop custom software to automatically create networks and attach or detach servers based on workload requirements.
+    By using the Cloud Networks API or Cloud Orchestration, you can develop custom software to automatically create networks and attach or detach servers based on workload requirements.